Punt (Australian football): Checkside punt

-Also known as a 'banana kick', the checkside punt is a kicking style used in Australian rules football, rugby league and rugby union.
+The checkside punt is a kicking style used in Australian rules football, rugby league and rugby union.
 When kicked, it bends away from the body.
-For the true checkside, the ball is held with ends pointing to 2 and 8 o-clock (for a right footed kick) and is kicked more off the outside of the boot with the ball spinning at an opposite direction to the swing of the leg.
-This enables the ball to have a greater curving effect thus opening up the face of the goals to give a larger goal face.
+For the true checkside, the ball is held with ends pointing to 2 and 8 o-clock (for a right-footed kick) and is kicked more off the outside of the boot with the ball spinning at an opposite direction to the swing of the leg.
+This enables the ball to have a greater curving effect, thus opening up the face of the goals to give a larger goal face.

+The kick is sometimes also called a "banana kick" in Victoria, although in South Australia, the two terms refer to different variations of the kick.
+In South Australia, a banana kick is defined as being "booted from the opposite pocket".

+Origins

+The origins of the checkside punt remain a matter of some debate.

 In the early 1890s, Allen Burns, who played Australian rules with the (then) Victorian Football Association club South Melbourne, was renowned for what seems to be an early version of the banana kick.
-The following is taken from newspaper reports of the match between Fitzroy and South Melbourne on Saturday 23 June 1894, that was played in showers of rain, on a very wet and slippery ground, with a very heavy and very wet leather football:
+The following is taken from newspaper reports of the match between Fitzroy and South Melbourne on Saturday 23 June 1894, which was played in showers of rain, on a very wet and slippery ground, with a very heavy and very wet leather football:

 Also, c.1908, there was Fitzroy and Essendon's Paddy Shea: